Causal thinking for decision making on Electronic Health Records: why and how: Step-by-step framework for robust decision-making from EHR data

 \subsection{Step 4: Vibration analysis -- Assess the robustness of the hypotheses}

 Some choices in the pipeline may not be clear cut.
 Several options should then be explored, to derive conceptual error bars going beyond a single statistical model.
-This process is sometimes called robustness analysis \citep{neumayer2017robustness} or sensitivity analysis \citep{thabane2013tutorial, hernan2020causal,fda_statistical_2021}.
-However, in epidemiology, sensitivity analysis refers to quantifying the bias from unobserved confounders \citep{schneeweiss2006sensitivity}.
+When quantifying the bias from unobserved confounders, this process is sometimes called sensitivity analysis \cite{schneeweiss2006sensitivity,thabane2013tutorial,fda_statistical_2021}.
 Following \cite{patel2015assessment}, we use the term vibration analysis to describe the sensitivity of the results to all analytic choices.
-The vibration analysis can identify analytic choices that deserve extra scrutiny.
-It complements a comparison to previous studies --ideally RCTs-- to establish the validity of the pipeline.